TRANSFER POLICY AND PROCEDURE

 In all cases, the employee's work record, including but not limited to performance, attendance, efforts to develop skills and related behavior will be used as valid criteria for determining suitability for a position.

-In consideration of the above factors, employees are required to provide documentation that supports their performance history, such as the last performance evaluation or letters of reference.
+In consideration of the above factors, prior to a final offer employees must provide relevant documentation that supports recent performance history.
 For all positions, consideration will be given to the employee's demonstrated interpersonal skills, among other job-related factors, before making a final decision.
 Deficiencies in such skills or job-related factors may eliminate an individual from further consideration.
 Exceptions to this policy are reviewed on an individual basis and must be approved by the Office of Human Resources.

 TRANSFER ELIGIBILITY CRITERIA